Other brands: Prevenar 13® (PCV13)

 Invasive pneumococcal disease

-Finland FinIP, the largest study to be conducted on PCV-10, found vaccine effectiveness (VE) against culture-confirmed vaccine-serotype IPD was 100% following a three-dose primary series and a booster in the second year of life (3+1 schedule).
-Rates of non-laboratory confirmed IPD in children aged 3–42 months declined by two-thirds following the introduction of PCV10.
+Finland FinIP, the largest study to be conducted on PCV-10, found vaccine effectiveness (VE) against culture-confirmed vaccine-serotype IPD was 92% following a two-dose primary series and a booster in the second year of life (2+1 schedule).
+Rates of invasive pneumococcal disease casued by a vaccine-serotype decreased by 92% and by serotype 19A (not in the vaccine) decreased by 62% in vaccinated children aged under 5 years compared with unvaccinated children. non-laboratory confirmed IPD in children aged 3–42 months declined by two-thirds following the introduction of PCV10.

 Canada At least one dose of PCV10 was shown to be 97% effective against vaccine-type IPD in children aged under 5 years, 72% effective against any IPD, and had a 71% cross-reactive VE against serotype 19A IPD.
 When comparing at least two doses of PCV7, PCV10 or PCV13, VE did not differ against vaccine-type IPD.